Shafin008/Toxic-Comment-Classifier-with-Explainable-AI/README.md

 # Toxic-Comment-Classifier-with-Explainable-AI

-Played around with some classic ML algorithms like Logistic Regression, Support Vector Machines, and Naive Bayes algorithms to classify toxic comments and then implemented XAI (LIME) to understand the model's decision-making process.
+For this specific task we didn't use Deep learning Methods.
+We tried some classic ML algorithms like Logistic Regression, Support Vector Machines, and Naive Bayes algorithms to classify toxic comments and then implemented XAI (LIME) to understand the model's decision-making process.

 ## Dataset